moevbiz/bizkit/README.md

 - `pagetable`

 ### Installation
-Run `bash setup` – The script will install all dependencies and `valet link` the site, if it's not already in a parked directory.
+Run `bash setup` – The walkthrough script will install all dependencies and `valet link` the site, if it's not already in a parked directory.
 It will prompt for the title of the site and email/password to install the panel.
 Finally it will create a `.env` file in the `public` directory.